seantauber/seantauber/README.md

 ## Developer Tools

 - [starship/starship](https://github.com/starship/starship) - ☄🌌️ The minimal, blazing-fast, and infinitely customizable prompt for any shell!
-- [yamadashy/repomix](https://github.com/yamadashy/repomix) - 📦 Repomix (formerly Repopack) is a powerful tool that packs your entire repository into a single, AI-friendly file.
+- [yamadashy/repomix](https://github.com/yamadashy/repomix) - 📦 Repomix is a powerful tool that packs your entire repository into a single, AI-friendly file.

 ## Other